Hydrodynamics and survivability during post-main-sequence planetary engulfment: Introduction

 \section{Introduction}

-Common-envelope evolution \citep[hereafter CEE;][]{Paczynski1976} is a process in which the expanding envelope of a post-main-sequence star fills its Roche lobe and engulfs a companion (substellar or otherwise).
-The known census of planetary system architectures implies that a large fraction of planets and brown dwarfs (hereafter substellar bodies, SBs) in main-sequence systems will eventually undergo CEE \citep{Villaver2009,Mustill2012,Nordhaus2013,Schlaufman2013,Sun2018}.
-The CEE phase often results disassociation of the SB companion, which is caused by tidal disruption, ram pressure stripping, and ablation.
-Throughout this work we will use ``planetary engulfment'' to refer to common-envelope evolution between and evolved star and an SB, and CEE for the more general interaction of an evolved star with an object of any mass.
+Common-envelope evolution \citep[hereafter CEE;][]{Paczynski1976} is a process in which a star engulfs a companion (substellar or otherwise).
+The known planetary system architectures imply that a large fraction of planets and brown dwarfs (hereafter substellar bodies, SBs) will eventually undergo CEE \citep{Villaver2009,Mustill2012,Nordhaus2013,Schlaufman2013,Sun2018}.
+Throughout this work, we will refer to CEE between a star and an SB as ``planetary engulfment,'' and use ``CEE'' for the more general interaction between a star and a companion of any mass.